5 Experiencing Your Future

 2. Casual work: Working in hospitality or retail (etc) is often overlooked by students as an important source of relevant experience.
 It doesn’t have to be technical to be relevant to employers, see section 5.3.9

-3. Tinkering: having passion projects as a playground to help you learn new skills and knowledge, either solo or collaboratively see section 5.3.8.
-For more competitive employers, passion projects are likely to be more important.
+3. Tinkering: Tinker Tailor Soldier Spy?
+Having passion projects you tinker with in your virtual playground will build your skills and knowledge either solo or collaboratively.
+Tinkering on your passion projects, either solo or collaboratively, can help your CV stand out, see section 5.3.8.
 To get into ultra-competitive industries like the video game industry, candidates are often expected to have a portfolio of one or two games developed outside of University, and these will be more interesting to employers than what (or where) you’ve studied (Hanuk et al. 2022)

 4. Student societies Your students’ union will have hundreds of official societies you can get involved in, and they’ll be plenty of unofficial fringe communities too.
 As well as helping you develop new or existing interests, these societies give you an opportunity to serve a particular community of interest.
 Many societies seek members to take on positions of responsibility, above and beyond merely participating in their events.
-They provide fantastic opportunities to build new skills in a safe and supportive environment.
+They provide fantastic opportunities to build new skills in a safe and supportive environment see (manchesterstudentsunion.com](https://manchesterstudentsunion.com/) for example

 Are You Experienced?
 (Hendrix 1967) Why is experience valuable?
 What counts as experience?
 This chapter outlines some of the many ways to identify the experience you already have and add some more to your CV.
 Fair use image of The Jimi Hendrix Experience via Wikimedia Commons adapted using the Wikipedia App.